-Table 4 - Proactive/reactive activities and interventions in 2023/24 Work Activity Food Hygiene Health & Safety Food hygiene programmed interventions completed (physical inspections and low risk self-assessment questionnaires) 265 Inspections of fruit and vegetable primary production establishments to support a national programme of work in this sector 1 Number of food businesses programmed for inspection found to no longer be operating 55 Unplanned food hygiene inspections 232 Complaints received about hygiene of premises/practices 62 Allegations of food poisoning 34 Food complaints received (i.e. where extraneous matter was alleged to have been found in food) 23 Infectious disease notifications received 229 Food/water/environmental samples taken 142 Sampling visits other than sampling conducted at an inspection 21 Advisory visits 8 Food hygiene surveillance remote contacts to ascertain more about newly registered businesses 103 Enforcement notices served 4 0 Prosecutions taken 1 0 Simple cautions issued 0 0 Food health certificates issued for exported food 138 Appeals against a food hygiene rating 7 Requests for a re-visit under the food hygiene rating scheme 19
+Work Activity Food Hygiene Health & Safety Food hygiene programmed interventions completed (physical inspections and low risk self-assessment questionnaires) 352 Number of food businesses programmed for inspection found to no longer be operating 62 Unplanned food hygiene inspections 206 Complaints received about hygiene of premises/practices including alleged food poisoning 86 Food complaints received (i.e. where extraneous matter was alleged to have been found in food) 12 Infectious disease notifications received 187 Food/water/environmental samples taken 64 Sampling visits other than sampling conducted at an inspection 8 Advisory visits 7 Food hygiene surveillance remote contacts to ascertain information about newly registered businesses before being inspected 140 Enforcement notices served 4 13 Prosecutions taken 0 0 Simple cautions issued 0 0 Food health certificates issued for exported food 122 Appeals against a food hygiene rating 2 Requests for a re-visit under the food hygiene rating scheme 12

 Referrals from a Border Inspection Post that illegal consignments of either products of animal origin or food not of animal origin have entered the borough.
-4 Proactive inspections and any other health and safety visit/face to face contact to educate, advise or engage duty holders, employees etc. 10 Any other targeted health and safety contact with businesses (i.e. not face to face) to educate, advise or engage duty holders.
-0 Number of workplace health and safety complaints and enquiries investigated 26 Notifications under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 80 Number of RIDDOR notifications that met the criteria for mandatory investigation 16 Revisits following an earlier intervention to confirm action previously required has been completed 65 6 Number of annual street trading consents issued (NB: most are traders with regular pitches but a few are for short term events) 21
+0 Targeted health and safety contact with businesses (i.e. not face to face) to educate, advise or engage duty holders.
+4 Number of workplace health and safety complaints and enquiries investigated 29 Notifications under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 61 Number of RIDDOR notifications that met the criteria for mandatory investigation 8 Revisits following an earlier intervention to confirm action previously required has been completed 25 2 Number of annual street trading consents issued (NB: most are traders with regular pitches, but a few are for short term events) 20

-2.28 Work for 2024/2025
+2.27 Work for 2025/2026

-2.29 The work for 2024/25 is detailed in the Food Hygiene Intervention Plan (Appendix 1) and Health and Safety at Work Intervention Plan (Appendix 2).
+2.28 The work for 2025/26 is detailed in the Food Hygiene Intervention Plan (Appendix 1) and Health and Safety at Work Intervention Plan (Appendix 2).